grondag/Acuity/README.md

 This mod is client-side only and can be quickly enabled and disabled at run time via configuration settings.
 When the mod is disabled, the game uses normal Minecraft rendering.

-# Why is this mod needed when Optifine and shader packs already exist?
+# Why is this mod needed?
-Those solutions are oriented towards players and don't offer much control or extensibility for modders and pack makers.
-Optifine, while technically amazing, is not open-source and not targeted at Forge modders.
-It's also not available on the Twitch launcher where most mods and packs are nowadays distributed.
-Similarly, shaders demand high-end hardware, can be difficult for players to configure or to distribute with a pack, and - most importantly - don't provide a consistent framework for modders to control the visual appearance of their blocks in a way that will be consistent with the shader pack.
+I wanted an API targeted at Forge modders like myself - one that will provide a consistent framework to control the visual appearance of blocks in a lighting-consistent way.
+I also wanted it to be available on the Twitch launcher where most mods and packs are nowadays distributed.
+Lastly, I didn't want to sacrifice performance to use shaders.
+Shaders are the modern way to program the graphics pipeline and peform well if employed correctly.

 # Current Features
 * Render blocks with multiple texture layers (for example, base color + decorative texture + border) in a single pass without transparency.
 (It's possible to do this in vanilla, but requires three quads and possibly one or more transparency sorts unless you can get by with cutout textures.)